wavded/www/content/post/async-error-handling.md

 This is pretty clean and reads well.
 All normal control structures (like `if/else`) work the same regardless if asynchronously or synchronous executed.
 Just remember to `yield` the promises.

-Let’s look next at the `async/await` and clean things up even more.
+Let's look next at the `async/await` and clean things up even more.

 ## Using async/await

 The [`async/await` proposal](https://github.com/tc39/ecmascript-asyncawait) behaves just like a promise generator but it can be used in more places (like class methods and arrow functions).

-We still need a `wrap` function but it’s simpler as we don’t need `Bluebird.coroutine` or generators.
+We still need a `wrap` function but it's simpler as we don't need `Bluebird.coroutine` or generators.
 Below is semantically the same as the previous `wrap` function, written in ES6:

 ```js
 let wrap = fn => (...args) => fn(...args).catch(args[2])